SEP 2025 Cover image

 Activity – Performance reporting

 • Description – Use up to date data to provide analysis and insights to current trends and performance against targets, including recycling performance, emissions and contract performance.
+Produce quarterly performance reports for SEP members and officers.

 • SEP 2025 priority – Enabler